 The report said both Crist and Nauta received financial support from the European Regional Development (ERD) fund, a European Union regulated and controlled fund.
 Within the program, Polish Industrial Development Fund in 2009 granted Crist a €37.5 million loan and acquired 2-year bonds worth around €40 million from Nauta.

 Crist worked on the Danish offshore patrol vessel between 2014 and 2016.
-Construction on the Lauge Koch began in May 2014 and the vessel entered service with the Royal Danish Navy on September 9, 2016.
+Construction on the Lauge Koch began in May 2014 and the vessel was delivered to the Royal Danish Navy on September 9, 2016.
 HDMS Lauge Koch (P572) is the third and final ship in the Knud Rasmussen-class.

 The Royal Danish Navy uses the ships for fishing inspections, search and rescue tasks and exclusive economic zone (EEZ) patrols.